In this article, you will learn about the following:

 Alternatives to auto-excercising

-If you do not want your in-the-money option to automatically exercise at expiry, there are a few actions you can take.
+If you do not want your in-the-money long option to automatically exercise at expiry, there are a few actions you can take.

 Do not exercise instruction

-A do not exercise instruction prevents your option from automatically exercising if it’s in-the-money at expiry.
+A do not exercise instruction prevents your long option from automatically exercising if it’s in-the-money at expiry.
 To submit a do not exercise instruction, you must reach out to our support team over email or chat before 3:00 p.m.
 EST on your expiry date.

 Exercising an option early

 Exercising an option early refers to exercising an option before its expiry date.
-To exercise an option early, you will need to reach out to our support team over email or chat before 3:00 p.m.
+To exercise a long option early, you will need to reach out to our support team over email or chat before 3:00 p.m.
 EST. Requests to exercise options early that come in after that will be pushed to exercise the following business day.

 Exercising by exception

 To exercise your option by exception (exercise an option that is out of the money), reach out to our customer support team over email or chat.
 You must reach out to our team before 3:00 p.m.
-EST on your expiry date to stop your option from expiring worthless.
+EST on your expiry date to stop your long option from expiring worthless.

 Auto-sell: an easier way to manage exercise and expiry

 One of the challenges of options trading — especially for those dealing with a lot of shorter-term contracts — is staying vigilant.
-Before your in-the-money options contracts expire, you might want to sell them or have the cash on hand to exercise.
+Before your in-the-money long options contracts expire, you might want to sell them or have the cash on hand to exercise.
 It’s a lot to stay on top of, which is why we created auto-sell, which helps you realize the value of your in-the-money positions even when you aren’t monitoring the market.

-With auto-sell, we will automatically try to sell any in-the-money options when you don’t have the shares or funds for exercise.
+With auto-sell, we will automatically try to sell any in-the-money long options when you don’t have the shares or funds for exercise.
 That way, you don’t have to worry about losing potential gains simply because life got in the way.
 Here’s how it works:

 - We’ll check your accounts to see if you currently have the necessary cash or shares to exercise any expiring options.
 If you do, those options will be exercised if they close in-the-money.